OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:20

-The God of peace will soon crush Satan under your feet.
+The God of peace will soon bring Satan under your feet.
 The grace of our Lord Jesus be with you.

 ## Romans 16:21